A 30 Year Retrospective on Kashrus Kurrents

 Kashrus Kurrents is proud to launch a new column, “Insights from the Institute”.
 In this regular feature, Rabbi Mordechai Frankel will share with our readership intriguing shailos from his email inbox.
 The following is a sampling of the types of interesting questions that will be addressed in future columns.

-STAR-K Launches the Institute of Halachah
+STAR-K Launches the Institute of Halacha

-The Mishnah teaches us, “Appoint for yourself a Rav”, a Torah guide, from whom you can acquire clarity through wisdom.
-But, what happens when you do not have a personal Rav, or you live in a large Jewish community but your Rav is unavailable and time is of the essence for your halachic query?
+The Mishnah teaches us, “appoint for yourself a rav,” a Torah guide from whom you can acquire clarity through wisdom.
+But, what happens when you do not have a personal rav, or you live in a large Jewish community but your Rav is unavailable and time is of the essence for your halachic query?

 Star-K Side Bar Fall 2008